-- Your executive committee:They may have some additional information that will shed light on or resolve your concerns.
+- Your strata committee:They may have some additional information that will shed light on or resolve your concerns.

 - The strata manager’s supervisor:It is always worth asking to speak with the manager’s supervisor – just so that you can explain your concern and see if it can get resolved or answered at this level first.